Hydropower for the habitat of mountain gorillas

 Hydropower, Virunga, Democratic Republic of the Congo

-The Virunga National Park is home to 200 mountain gorillas – a quarter of the animals still alive in the world today.
+The Virunga National Park is home to some of the last mountain gorillas still alive in the world today.
 Six hundred rangers protect the area from thousands of armed militia, who exploit the natural resources, animals and, above all, wood for the charcoal trade for their own financial gain.
 This illegal exploitation is a million-dollar business and finances a cruel civil war.
 In the past 20 years, more than 160 park rangers have lost their lives on account of the work they do.

 The illegal charcoal made from trees in the Virunga National Park is, for many, their only energy source: 97 percent of the population in this region have no electricity in their home.
 Even basic infrastructure is missing.